CRT 2031 - Structural Analysis & Damage Repair

 - Align or replace misaligned or damaged steering, suspension, and powertrain mounting points that can cause vibration, steering and chassis alignment problems.
 HP-G

-- Measure and diagnose unibody damage using a metric tape measure and tram gauge.
-HP-I
+- Measure and diagnose unibody damage using a metric tape measure an tram gauge.
+HP- I

-- Measure and diagnose unibody vehicles using a dedicated (fixture) measuring system.
+- Measure and diagnose unibody vehicles using a dedicated/universal (fixture) measuring system.
 HP-G

-- Diagnose and measure unibody vehicles using a three-dimensional measuring system (mechanical, electronic, and laser, etc.).
+- Diagnose and measure unibody vehicles using a three-dimensional measure system (mechanical, electronic, laser, etc.).
 HP-G

 - Determine the extent of the direct and indirect damage and the direction of impact; plan and document the methods and sequence of repair.
 HP-I